 In 2021, the Vatican launched the Laudato Si' Action Platform, encouraging Catholic organizations to take decisive actions against the ecological crisis.
 U.S. Catholic health systems have responded to Pope Francis' call to protect our planet.
 Our members are actively engaged in programs and initiatives aimed at addressing climate change and environmental degradation as a critical public health concern and promoting strategies for sustainable practices across healthcare facilities.
 Several U.S. Catholic health systems have also signed on to the United States Department of Health and Human Service's Office of Climate Change and Health Equity's voluntary Health Sector Climate Pledge, which asks participants to set carbon reduction goals and develop a climate resiliency plan that considers both operational and community needs.

-The FY2023 Ascension Environmental Impact & Sustainability report outlines their commitment to achieving sustainability and reducing their environmental footprint.
+The Environmental Impact and Sustainability Annual Report 2024 outlines their commitment to achieving sustainability and reducing their environmental footprint.
 Their efforts are rooted in Catholic social teaching which recognizes the human dignity of all people and the common good while striving towards equitable access to resources to improve community health and the lives of individuals served.
 Since setting goals for FY 2021 to 2023, Ascension reduced greenhouse gas emissions from acute care facilities by more than 9% and municipal solid waste to landfills by more than 5%.
 In its recently released Climate Resiliency Plan, Ascension announces plans to develop a project to predict asthma-related emergency department visits in vulnerable pediatric and adult patients by utilizing air pollution and weather impact data sources.
 This can help Ascension deploy resources to the right patients at the right time to prevent these visits.

 In 2022, CommonSpirit Health established a climate action plan that includes a governance structure, clear accountability for major work streams, incentive structures, and integration with other organizational processes like budgeting.
 Under its climate-resilient communities pillar, CommonSpirit will integrate climate considerations into community health and clinical strategies, further establish community partnerships to strengthen local climate-resilient infrastructure and coordinated emergency responses. and continue to implement public policy and shareholder advocacy initiatives to advance health and environmental justice.